arc12/AVR-Experiments-and-Examples/ADC Tiny85/ReadMe.txt

 Experiments with ATtiny 85 ADC.
-See the C++
+See the C++ and associated blog post at http://www.hilltop-cottage.info/blogs/adam/?p=251